Embrace connects willing hands with opportunities to serve children in foster, adoptive and kinship care.

 In 2010, Embrace became a non-profit organization continuing to provide direct services to children and families in Collin County and equipping churches across the United States to develop ministries of their own.
 Family Support, Recruitment and Transition Services for youth aging-out of foster care were the initial focus areas of the organization.
 In 2012, Embrace’s founders were honored as Child Advocates of the Year by the North American Council on Adoptable Children in Washington, DC.
 The ministry continued to grow when it was asked to facilitate the DFW Alliance of Foster Care & Adoption Ministries consisting of more than 40 churches across North Texas engaged in the care of neglected and abused children.
 Embrace was invited to join the Texas Child Protection Roundtable and the Texas Supreme Court Children’s Commission in 2013 as a voice for the Church to advocate for children and families.

 In 2014, Embrace brought together church ministry leaders from Collin County to form a collaborative effort asking the question, “What can churches do together we cannot do separately?”
 The Second Story initiative was developed from this group as an initial pilot for church collaboration with the goal of ensuring every child had a family in Collin County.
 Each participating church was paired with a child waiting to be adopted in order to advocate for them and support them into a permanent, loving family.

 Today, Embrace continues to innovate foster care and adoption ministry efforts by incubating programs in Collin County through local churches and multiplying those efforts to other areas of Texas and the rest of the country.
-The Embrace office is located on the Historic Square of McKinney, Texas, and you will find the Embrace Staff hard at work equipping churches and reclaiming the care of foster, adopted & orphaned children.
+The Embrace office is located on the Historic Square of McKinney, Texas, and you will find the Embrace Staff hard at work connecting willing hands with opportunities to serve children in foster, adoptive and kinship care.